wazuh/wazuh-documentation/source/cloud-service/getting-started/register-agents.rst

 .. meta::
   :description: Learn about how to register agents.

-After the environment creation you can start registering agents.
-Then, your environment will start reporting from your endpoints.
+To start using Wazuh, you need to install a Wazuh agent in your endpoint and register it in your environment.
+Just follow the next steps:

-1. :ref:`Log into your WUI<cloud_getting_started_wui_access>`.
+1. :ref:`Log into your Wazuh WUI<cloud_getting_started_wui_access>`.

-2. Click on **Active agents**.
+2. Click on **Wazuh** > **Agents**.

 3. Click on **Deploy new agent**.

-4. Select the agent's OS.

-5. Copy the generated output and run it on the agent.
+4. Follow the steps described in your Wazuh WUI.

 .. note::

    Agents must use **TCP** to communicate with your environment.
-Make sure that your agents are connected to your environment using TCP.